Rotonde/Specs/README.md

 #### Position
 The entry's geoposition in decimal, not degree-hour.
 #### Topic
 The entry's topic.
-One per post.
+One per entry.

 ### Feed > Data
 Feed data in the format of a string key, and a float value.